openrport/openrport/README.md

 rport.exe -c rport.conf
 ```
 If you don't get errors on the console, try a remote desktop connection to the rport server on port 3300.
-Stop the client with CRTL-C and register it as a service and start it.
+Stop the client with CTRL-C and register it as a service and start it.

 ```
 rport.exe --service install -c rport.conf